josh-works/josh-works.github.io/_pages/about.md

 permalink: /about
 ---

-I've got many different interests, and projects, and this page is very much a work-in-progress.
+I've got many different interests, and projects, and this page is very much a work-in-progress[^how-things-work-around-here].

+[^how-things-work-around-here]: I use footnotes for all sorts of reasons, and it's generally consistent, jumping between the spot in the text where the footnote is located, and jumping to the full footnote itself.
+I'm oddly opinionated about them.

-First, I'm live in Golden, Colorado.
-Since I like to have friends and family nearby (who doesn't), I'm trying to get everyone I know to agree to try to move here, or at least to plan on visiting.
+First, I live in Golden, Colorado.
+I'm trying to get friends and family to agree to try to move here, or at least to plan on visiting regularly.

 Golden is _massively_ under-appreciated, and is a place full of potential, arguably more potential than nearly any other place in the USA[^bold-claim].

-[^bold-claim]: you: "Bold claim there, Josh, can you actual-"; me interrupting: "yes, you must be new here keep reading.
-Also, I make bold claims regularly."
+[^bold-claim]: I wish I could easily give my sources for my claims.
+I think I _could_ give my sources, but it would be best to know what counts as 'good sources', and 'how long do we claim this to take'.
+We all have different standards for different kinds of information/situations.
+If you're the kind of person who reads footnotes, great!
+You will find sources and such for my claims.
+If you're the kind of person who reads books, you'll be pleased.

 ## Software development

 I've had an eclectic life, as I think is pretty common.
 I'm pretty good at solving some kinds of problems, with certain kinds of "software-enabled" solutions.
-My Linkedin says "Software Developer", and probably something about Ruby and Rails.
-I think Rails 7 is _amazing_, and am  excited to be "fully invested in the Ruby/Rails ecosystem".
+My Linkedin says "Software Developer", and something about Ruby and Rails.[^software]

+[^software]: There's a lot of strange little sub-specialities in software development, and I sit at a strange word-cloud of them. _Mostly_ I like to have an enjoyable time solving meaningful problems, without being bored or stressed.

 I've got a bit of an obsession with knowledge transfer and learning and education and skills development and practical problem solving, and usually express this obsession in ways that relate to software development and technical sophistication. (and in rock climbing, but that's a different story.)